AB Blog

 Yes, a flat nose can be straightened or reshaped depending on the desired outcome.
 There are both surgical and non-surgical methods to achieve this, each with its own benefits and limitations.

-Surgical Options for Fixing a Flat Nose
+Surgical Options for Fixing a low nose bridge

 If you’re seeking a more permanent solution, surgical options may be the way to go.
 Here are some of the most common surgical methods: